Talsh01/world/world-server/README.md

 ### Get a list of countries by continent code

-Get a list of countries by a continent - Post request must provide continent-code in request body
+Get a list of countries by a continent - Post request must provide continentcode in request body

 > http://localhost:8080/api/getcountries